dylannow/NLTK/README.md

 Step 1:
 Made a corpus by importing all movie lines from Yoda in the Starwars movies and saved them in a txt file Step 2:
-Prepared the corpus by analyzing the different properties using python \n Step 3:
+Prepared the corpus by analyzing the different properties using python

+Step 3:
 Choosing CFG (CFG LOGIC HERE)